Natalie got a second chance – and then a third – at St. Jude

 In that instant, Nicole knew.
 There would be no party.

 Natalie’s scan showed her cancer was back, though only in her left arm.
 Six weeks earlier the scan had been clear.
-The survival rate for relapsed neuroblastoma hovers at around 30 percent.
+When neuroblastoma comes back, it is much harder to treat.
+The long-term survival rate for relapsed neuroblastoma is less than 10%.

 “What do we do now?”
 Nicole asked.
 “Now you go to the beach for the week with your family while we develop a plan,” the doctor said.
 Nicole and Natalie would return to St. Jude after the trip for treatment.